unyt-org/uix/docs/manual/08 Configuration.md

 ### Experimental Features

 * *embedded-reactivity*: Enables compile-time reactivity features for JSX templates and the `$()` syntax
-* *protected-pointers*: Sets the `PROTECTED_POINTERS` DATEX Runtime flag, which disables pointer read/write access for remote endpoints per default.
+* *protect-pointers*: Sets the `PROTECT_POINTERS` DATEX Runtime flag, which disables pointer read/write access for remote endpoints per default.
 Backend exports and pointers returned from backend functions are still publicly accessible by all endpoints.